A Word About Resolutions

 Statements/Press Releases: Statements or press releases are issued when there are emergent issues or concerns.
 Due to time constraints, the RRA leadership, including the President and the Executive Director, may offer statements or press releases even if there is no opportunity for a more deliberative and inclusive process.
 These statements generally reflect previously adopted Resolutions, Guidelines and/or Reconstructionist teaching.
 At least two members of the RRA leadership must approve any statement before it is released.
 In order to ensure that our membership is aware of these Statements and Press Releases, they will be shared with the RRA membership via e-mail.

-Joint Statements with the RRC/JRC: Periodically, the RRA and the RRC/JRC issue joint statements and press releases representing a consensus viewpoint of the entire Reconstructionist movement.
+Joint Statements with the RRC and Reconstructing Judaism: Periodically, the the RRA, RRC and Reconstructing Judaism issue joint statements and press releases representing a consensus viewpoint of the entire Reconstructionist movement.
 Joint statements require the approval of the President and Board Chairman of the RRC; the Executive Director and President of the RRA and often the chairperson and director of the Reconstructionist movements “Tikkun Olam Commission.”

 A word about procedures: procedures are the administrative steps that are taken to reach the outcome of any of the categories above.
 Procedures are formulated by the Executive Director in consultation with the Executive Board.